 Each member of the Patient Advisory Council is a preeclampsia survivor or a family member of a woman who suffered death or disability such that she is unable to represent herself as the result of preeclampsia.
-The Patient Advisory Council accepts applications for new members year-round via an online application, which is currently reviewed by the PAC on a biannual basis.
+The Patient Advisory Council is currently accepting applicants through July 1, 2015 via an online application, which will be reviewed by the PAC in the fall.
 Read the Press Release for more information.

-Beth Frazer is the Vice Chair of the Preeclampsia Foundation Board of Directors and the Board.
-She received a Juris Doctrate from the University of Louisville Brandeis School of Law and practiced as a civil litigator, representing clients in a variety of matters including employment disputes and civil rights claims.
+Beth Frazer is the Vice Chair of the Preeclampsia Foundation Board of Directors and serves as the PAC board liaison and chair.
 In 2008, when Beth was only 20 weeks pregnant, she developed sudden onset HELLP Syndrome and severe preeclampsia, which resulted in the death of her twin son and daughter.
 She immediately developed a passion for preeclampsia education and awareness, and began volunteering with the Preeclampsia Foundation.
 Beth went on to have two healthy pregnancies.
 She lives in Nashville, TN, with her son and daughter, and husband, Bryan, with whom she coordinates the Nashville Promise Walk for Preeclampsia.
+She received a Juris Doctrate from the University of Louisville Brandeis School of Law and practiced as a civil litigator, representing clients in a variety of matters including employment disputes and civil rights claims.
 She has served on the Patient Advisory Council since its creation in March 2014.

 Norlisa Abrenica-Keffer is a stay-at-home mom to her three children, boy/girl twins and their younger brother.
 In her twin pregnancy, Norlisa developed preeclampsia twice postpartum after delivering them at 38.4 weeks.
 She also developed preeclampsia with her singleton at 34 weeks resulting in delivery at 36 weeks, and had preeclampsia again one week postpartum.
 She credits much of her pregnancy success to the knowledge and vigilance of her perinatologist and nurses, and working with them and her husband as a team.
 She hopes to spread knowledge, awareness, and patient advocacy.
 Norlisa has also served on the Perinatal Advisory Council at the University of Washington Medical Center, and with other non-profits to help patients suffering from infertility and high-risk pregnancies.
 In a previous life before marriage and famiy, Norlisa was a biochemist with Bachelor of Science in Biochemistry from the University of Delaware, working in both research and private tutoring.
 She live in the Southwest with her husband, Gordon, three children, and two pugs.
 She has served on the Patient Advisory Council since November 2014.

-Meghan JS Canedy received her MSN from Yale School of Nursing and works as a Pediatric Nurse Practicioner in a Level 2 Special Care Nursery and Family Birthing Center.
-She is a clinical adjunct instructor for Yale School of Nursing advanced practice nursing students, and also helps mothers and families achieve their breastfeeding goals as an IBCLC.
-Meghan became acquainted with the Preeclampsia Foundation during her pregnancy; she delivered her daughter late preterm after struggling for ten weeks with preeclampsia.
-She resides in New England with her daughter and Active-Duty military husband.
+Meghan JS Canedy became acquainted with the Preeclampsia Foundation during her first pregnancy, in which she delivered her daughter late preterm after struggling for ten weeks with preeclampsia and continuing to experience it in the postpartum period.
+She went on to develop gestational hypertension and postpartum preeclampsia with the delivery of her son during her second pregnancy.
+She resides in New England with her daughter, son and Active-Duty military husband.
 She earns her stress relief with distance running, biking and swimming.
+Meghan received her MSN from Yale School of Nursing and works as a Pediatric Nurse Practitioner in a Level 2 Special Care Nursery and Family Birthing Center.
+She has served as a clinical adjunct instructor for Yale School of Nursing advanced practice nursing students, and also helps mothers and families achieve their breastfeeding goals as an IBCLC.
 She has served on the Patient Advisory Council since its creation in March 2014.

-Carol Hamilton, PharmD, worked as a clinical pharmacist prior to having her first child.
-During her first pregnancy in 1998, Carol developed sudden severe preeclampsia at 24 weeks and was forced to deliver.
+Carol Hamilton developed sudden severe preeclampsia at 24 weeks during her first pregnancy in 1998 and was forced to deliver.
 Her daughter, Mary, was stillborn.
 Her second pregnancy in 2000 resulted in a healthy daughter born at 36 weeks.
 Her third pregnancy in 2002 resulted in a son born at 37 weeks, after which Carol suffered post-partum preeclampsia.
 Carol has worked with the Preeclampsia Foundation in various capacities since 2002, including serving on the Board of Directors from 2004 – 2008.
+She received her Doctor of Pharmacy degree from University of Florida and worked as a clinical pharmacist prior to having her first child.
 She currently lives in Naples, FL with her husband Jim and two children, a son and daughter.
 She has served on the Patient Advisory Council since its creation in March 2014.

-Joy Victory is a digital content editor specializing in environmental and science issues.
-She currently works in marketing and communications for the non-profit Environmental Defense Fund.
-In 2013, she developed severe preeclampsia and partial HELLP syndrome late in her pregnancy, but her symptoms were disregarded and treatment was delayed.
+Joy Victory developed severe preeclampsia and partial HELLP syndrome in 2013 late in her pregnancy, but her symptoms were disregarded and treatment was delayed.
 Her newborn daughter required immediate NICU care after being born in respiratory distress with suspected meconium aspiration syndrome.
 Joy’s highly chaotic and poorly managed hospital care was nearly as life-threatening as her disease.
 As a result, she became motivated to help women and families grappling with pregnancy complications in a broken healthcare system.
+She is a digital content editor specializing in environmental and science issues.
+She currently works in marketing and communications for the non-profit Environmental Defense Fund.
 She lives in Queens, N.Y., with her husband, Brendan, and daughter, who is now a spry, gregarious toddler.
 Joy has served on the Patient Advisory Council since November 2014.

 Laney Poye, Director of Community Relations, serves as the Patient Advisory Council's Staff Liaison.
 Laney currently manages the organization’s volunteer leaders and community partners in development, patient support and communications, and leads the national team for the Foundation's signature awareness event, The Promise Walk for Preeclampsia.